Dr L Lonsdale

 ‘The Bull and the Bridge: Cultural and Linguistic Crossing in Hemingway and Arguedas.’
 For the ‘Bridging Languages: Multilingualism and Modernity’ panel at the Modernist Studies Association conference, University of Pittsburgh, November 2014.

 ‘Semprún’s ‘New Mother Tongue’ and the Experience of Exile.’
-Multilingual French Identities conference, Lancaster University, January 2014.
+Multilingual French Identities, conference held at Lancaster University, January 2014.

 ‘Multilingual Narrative and Antonio Muñoz Molina’s Carlota Fainberg.’
 Dept of Hispanic Studies Research Seminar, University of Cork, September 2013.